creme332/reddit-spam-bot-detector/README.md

 # Basic spam bot detection algorithm
-An algorithm that identifies bots (mainly spam bots) with 70 %  * accuracy.
+An algorithm that identifies bots (mainly spam bots) with 40 % accuracy.
+(678 different Reddit accounts were used for testing.
+At most 100 submissions (posts+comments) were analysed for each account.)

 This code was written for fun to experiment with Python.

-\* 678 different Reddit accounts were used for testing.
-At most 100 submissions (posts+comments) were analysed for each account.

 # How to use #

+1. All the code required is in `main.py`

-Fill in the required details for the Reddit instance
+1. Fill in the required details for the Reddit instance

-Call function
+1. Call function

 ```python
 print(FinalReport('Most-Boring-Bot', k))
 # k : number of posts to be analysed.
 0 < k < 1000
 ```
 The function returns 1 if the user `u/Most-Boring-Bot` is a spam bot.
 Algorithm works best when the user has more than 20 posts and more than 20 comments and when k > 30

+`data.txt` contains a list of Reddit usernames of bots and real people.

 # Heuristics #
 Heuristics
 --- |